vidar-alvestad/openshift-reference-springboot-server/README.md

 All Skatteetaten applications should log using the same standard logging pattern.
 Also, all applications running on Openshift has to log to a specific folder in the container for the logs to picked up and automatically indexed in Splunk.
-Logfiles put in the container need to be rolled before reaching a predetermined size to avoid the platform terminating the application (in self defence; log files filling up disk on the Openshift nodes may wreck havoc in a cluster).
+Logfiles put in the container need to be rolled before reaching a predetermined size to avoid the platform terminating the application (in self defence; log files filling up disk on the Openshift nodes may wreak havoc in a cluster).

 To avoid every application having to maintain their own ```logback.xml```-file implementing all the requirements, one